perforce/p4prometheus/INSTALL.md

 ## prometheus

-Access page http://monitor:9090 and search for some metrics.
+Access page http://monitor:9090 in your browser and search for some metrics.

 ## Grafana